ZongyiYang/streamdeck-youtube-dl-plugin/README.md

 -	By holding the button, this plugin opens the output folder to allow easy access to recent downloads.
 -	This plugin also downloads images and videos from reddit if given a reddit URL.

+**Note: it is suggested that the 'Update' button in 'Advanced Settings' is pressed to update Youtube-dl before use since the default one bundled with this application is likely outdated.
+Youtube/Twitch/etc often changes, and Youtube-dl will require an update in order to handle whatever changed in the API.**

 ![](example.png)

 # Use cases: